DAY OF EVENT REGISTRATION & PACKET PICK-UP

 Checking in another athlete

-Each participant must pick up their own packet and may not check-in for another athlete.
+Each athlete must pick up their own packet.
+You may not check-in for another athlete.

 Note: Participants 17 and under must be accompanied by a parent or legal guardian to sign event waivers.